By TALES AZZONI

 "Mixed emotions, but I'm happy," he said.

-The race was dramatic from the start but had an anticlimactic finish behind the safety car after Paul Di Resta crashed just before the final lap.
+While the race was filled with drama and potentially title-deciding swings, it had an anticlimactic finish behind the safety car after Paul Di Resta crashed just before the final lap.
+That meant Vettel could simply cruise safely toward the title.

-It rained on and off throughout the race at Interlagos, making conditions difficult and forcing drivers to come in and out of the pits several times.
+It rained on and off throughout the race, making conditions difficult and forcing drivers to come in and out of the pits several times.

 "It was more or less was what we wanted, mixed conditions," Alonso said.
 "But it was one of the most difficult races we ever drove.
 You feel you are with the wrong tire on every lap.
 It was a risk to crash and have an accident on every lap.
 Obviously you are not in control of what your rivals do.
 We were hoping for a little miracle."

-The Spaniard moved from seventh to fifth after the first corner, while Vettel dropped from fourth to seventh.
-Vettel then was hit from behind by the Williams of Bruno Senna and spun at the end of the back straight, dropping to last place after sitting backward on the track with several cars having to go around him.
+Alonso moved from seventh to fifth after the first corner, while Vettel dropped from fourth to seventh.
+Vettel then was hit from behind by the Williams of Bruno Senna and spun at the end of the back straightaway, dropping to last place after sitting backward on the track with several cars having to go around him.